What is a Sikh?

 Sikhism is a non-dualistic faith, meaning that there is no separation between the creation and the Creator.
-Guru Nanak expands on the characteristics of God in the first few lines of the Sikh holy scriptures called the “Mool Mantar”.
+Guru Nanak expands on the characteristics of the Divine in the first few lines of the Sikh holy scriptures called the “Mool Mantar”.
 In English, it can be translated as the following: the One manifested itself into creation, it’s essence and identity is Truth, it is the creative force behind everything, it contains no fear, it contains no hate, it is not contained by time, it is not born and does not die, it is self-existent, this is known by the Teacher’s grace.
 It should also be noted that since God is formless within Sikhi, it is also without gender.

-In the Sikh community, God is often referred to as ‘Waheguru” which means “Wondrous Enlightener” or “Wow God”.
+In the Sikh community, the Divine is often referred to as ‘Waheguru” which means “Wondrous Enlightener” or “Wow God”.
 The Divine is also referred to as Akaal Purakh (The Timeless Being).

 What is the purpose of life according to Sikhism?

-The purpose of life (according to Sikhism) is to remove the veil of duality (the idea that we are separated from God) and to become one with the Divine in this lifetime.
+The purpose of life (according to Sikhism) is to remove the veil of duality (the idea that we are separated from the One) and to become one with the Divine in this lifetime.
 This can be accomplished through activities such as naam simran (constant remembrance and praise of the One), seva (selfless service), and the study of Gurbani.

 What are the sources of evil in the world?